 Studies indicate that older people have the highest rates of periodontal disease.
-Data from the Centers for Disease Control and Prevention indicates that over 70% of Americans 65 and older have periodontitis.
+Data from the Centers for Disease Control and Prevention indicate that over 70% of Americans aged 65 years and older have periodontitis.

 Research has indicated that some people may be genetically susceptible to gum disease.
 Despite aggressive oral care habits, these people may be more likely to develop periodontal disease.
-Identifying these people with a genetic test before they even show signs of the disease and getting them into early intervention treatment may help them keep their teeth for a lifetime.
+Identifying these people with a genetic test before they even show signs of the disease and initiating early intervention treatment may help them keep their teeth for a lifetime.

 Clenching or Grinding Your Teeth

 Clenching or grinding your teeth can put excess force on the supporting tissues of the teeth and could speed up the rate at which these periodontal tissues are destroyed.